Mapping Your Universe

 Make SURE you can really stay on track without it, however.
 Don’t let yourself be bullied by some other person’s idea of what you “should” need — I don’t care WHO they are!

 Once you begin working on getting things DONE, before you begin a task you are going to set your timer for 10, 20, or 30 minutes, depending on the item, so that you and your inner three-year-old can play a game of beat-the-clock to earn another cookie.

 Don’t be the horse that died of thirst on the banks of the stream.

 Horse head thanks to free printable coloring pages

 Before you are ready to begin work, there are two more points to consider – and the next article in the TaskMaster series will explore them both.

-Make sure you’ve got your basic lists ready for the next section – and keep working in 30 minute timeslots, followed by a cookie break.
-In part 3 of Getting Things Done-101, you’re going to set up some campsites and gas up your vehicle.
-So stay tuned – there’s a lot more to come!
+Make sure you’ve got your basic lists ready for the next section – and keep working in 30 minute time-slots, followed by a cookie break.
+In Part 3 of Getting Things Done-101, Ordering your Deck, you’re going to set up some campsites and gas up your vehicle.

 Articles in the TaskMaster™ Series